 Rare Book Room

-- Sound and Image Library (SAIL): in addition to many films on VHS or DVD, CDs, and audiobooks, the Sound and Image Library collection boasts an extensive record collection.
+- Audiovisual Collection: In addition to many films on VHS, DVD, CDs, and audiobooks, the library boasts an extensive record collection.
 More than 5,000 LPs are available for check out.

-- Summit: As a member of the Orbis Cascade Alliance, you have access to the physical circulating collections of 36 other academic libraries in the Pacific Northwest.
+- Summit: As a member of the Orbis Cascade Alliance, you have access to the physical circulating collections of more than 35 other academic libraries in the Pacific Northwest.
 Find them in our library catalog using the Evergreen + Summit search option.
-Current faculty, staff, or student can order a Summit book or film and have it in 3-5 business days.
+Current faculty, staff, and students can order a Summit book or film and have it in 3-5 business days.